-In our last blog article prior to the Euro Pride in 2018, we highlighted some of our favorite gay-friendly experiences during our first trip.
+In our last blog article before the Euro Pride in 2018, we highlighted some of our favorite gay-friendly experiences during our first trip.
 Please check the updated “Top 13 LGBTQ+ Travel Tips” for your next travel plans to Stockholm.
 But that is not all that makes Stockholm so special for a gaycation: Shopping in Stockholm’s fashion district ‘Bibliotekstan‘, experiencing Scandinavian spas and saunas, and fully embracing the environmentally friendly way to build, live and eat, for example in some of the best Vegetarian & Vegan Restaurants we have ever been.
 After all two years can be a long time and of course, Stockholm LGBT has some Stockholm Gay Travel News to share.
 We told you about the strong connection of Stockholm to music, right?

 Music City Stockholm – ABBA

 Did you know that ABBA is planning to release new ABBA songs in 2021?
-Björn Ulvaeus confirms that the Swedish icons will release five brand new songs next year as they had to postpone due to the unprecedented times in 2020.
+Björn Ulvaeus confirms that the Swedish icons will release five brand-new songs next year as they had to postpone due to the unprecedented times in 2020.
 But all the queer Dancing Queens around the world should be sad to miss anything of their idols as ABBA the Museum reopened.
-And while Eurovision Song Contest the movie on Netflix is taking the world by storm, visitors of ABBA the museum can find out where it all began and how the finals of the Brighton contest is 1974 put ABBA into the world music hall of fame.
-Also, ABBA the Museum has just opened its brand new wing charting the story of its more modern accomplishments, from the musical Chess, all the way up to the unmissable Mamma Mia! franchise.
+And while Eurovision Song Contest the movie on Netflix is taking the world by storm, visitors of ABBA the museum can find out where it all began and how the finals of the Brighton contest in 1974 put ABBA into the world music hall of fame.
+Also, ABBA the Museum has just opened its brand-new wing charting the story of its more modern accomplishments, from the musical Chess, all the way up to the unmissable Mamma Mia! franchise.

-We put the Swedish capital Stockholm on our gay travel itinerary testing gay-friendly hotels, vegetarian and vegan restaurants as well as LGBT friendly activities like shopping, the music heritage of ABBA, going out in Stockholm’s Gay Party Scene… and falling in love with Scandinavian design and architecture.
+We put the Swedish capital Stockholm on our gay travel itinerary testing gay-friendly hotels, vegetarian and vegan restaurants as well as LGBT-friendly activities like shopping, the music heritage of ABBA, going out in Stockholm’s Gay Party Scene… and falling in love with Scandinavian design and architecture.

-Gay-friendly Hotels in Stockholm at its best
+Gay-friendly Hotels in Stockholm at their best